bonareri/job-board-project/README.md

-# Job Board Application
+# Job Board Project

-## Project Overview
-A Django-based job board application where users can browse job listings, create new listings, and apply for jobs.
-The project demonstrates back-end development skills with Python, Django, and object-oriented programming (OOP).
+This is a job board web application I built using Django, designed to allow users to create, view, and submit job listings.
+It helps demonstrate my skills in backend web development with Python and Django, as well as my understanding of models, views, templates, and forms.

 ## Features

-- Job listing creation
-- User authentication (login, register)
-- Job listing search and filter functionality
-- Responsive design with HTML, CSS, and Django templates
-- Unit testing with Django's testing framework
+- **Job Listings:** View a list of job openings including details like the job title, company, description, and salary.
+- **Create Job Listings:** Users can add new job listings via a form, providing essential details about the job.
+- **Job Details:** Users can click on individual job listings to view more detailed information.

 ## Tech Stack

-- Python 3.x
-- Django
+- **Backend:** Django (Python)
-- HTML, CSS
+- **Frontend:** HTML, CSS
-- SQLite (or PostgreSQL for production)
+- **Database:** SQLite (used by default in Django)
+- **Deployment:** Local development server or you can deploy it to platforms like Heroku.

 ## Setup Instructions
 1. Clone the repository: